The world of Government proposals is a world with its own language and rituals.

 The first of these is learning the acronym RFP (Request for Proposal) and the process of shredding it down to the customer requirements located (or should I say buried, hidden, or disguised?) in Sections C, L, and M in particular.

-This article will break down the color review process and explain that at the end of this rainbow of colors can be a pot of gold (sorry, couldn't avoid using a color) in the form of a winning proposal.
+In this article, we will break down the color review process and explain that at the end of this rainbow of colors can be a pot of gold (sorry, couldn't avoid using a color) in the form of a winning proposal.

 What is the purpose of the proposal color review teams?